hhs-2018-se-dt-s2-apip/lesmateriaal/_includes/week09/12-FileIO.md

 File file = new File("file-name.txt");
 ```

-`System.in` input stream is not the only reading source we can give to the constructor of a `Scanner` class.
+The `System.in` input stream is not the only reading source we can give to the constructor of a `Scanner` class.
 For instance, the reading source can be a file, in addition to the user keyboard. `Scanner` provides the same methods to read a keyboard input and a file.
 In the following example, we open a file and we print all the text contained in the file using the `System.out.println` statement.
 At the end, we close the file using the statement `close`.

 ```java
 // The file we read